-As Integrators, it’s easy think we understand our jobs, without fully understanding how critical our role is to our organizations.
-If you’re also an Integrator, what I learned might be a shock to you too.
+As Integrators, it’s easy think we understand our jobs.
+But it’s not easy to fully understand how critical our role is to our organizations.
+If you’re also an Integrator, what I learned might be a shock to you, too.

-Before attending the IMF, I saw myself as a helper—basically I just acted as a “task doer,” helping the leadership team execute their To-Dos.
+Before attending the IMF, I saw myself as a helper; a “task-doer,” helping the leadership team execute their To-Dos.
 I thought that was my role.

 Before the IMF, I saw myself as an executive assistant.
 But the Integrator’s impact drives the entire company forward.
 It keeps everyone focused.
 It gets their To-Dos and Rocks done.
-And if you get your To-Dos and your Rocks done, you’ll hit your annual goals.
-So what the Integrator does is make sure that everybody in the organization moves forward in the same direction, so that all the departments are working cohesively together.
+And if you get your To-Dos and Rocks done, you’ll hit your annual goals.
+When it comes down to it, Integrators ensure departmental teamwork and cohesion by making sure everybody is moving in same direction.

-So everyday I have in the forefront of my mind the entirety of Traction Tools: How does HR’s work impact the success of the Sales team?
+Everyday, I have the entirety of Traction Tools in the forefront of my mind: How does HR’s work impact the success of the Sales team?
 How does Engineering impact IT?
 I see all the pieces of the puzzle and look at how everyone’s work fits together.

 It’s a huge responsibility.
 Countless lives are impacted by the success of one small organization.
-It’s not just the employees who are affected—it’s also their families, our community, our partners and vendors, and the EOS® community as a whole.
-My work helps provide the opportunity for everyone to live what EOS calls their EOS life™—doing the work we love to do, with people we love to work with, and getting compensated appropriately.
-I come to work everyday wanting everyone we work with to live that kind of life.
+It’s not just the employees who are affected; it’s their families, our community, our partners and vendors, and the EOS® community as a whole.
+My work helps provide the opportunity for everyone to live what EOS calls their EOS Life®—doing the work we love to do, with people we love to work with and getting compensated appropriately.
+I come to work every day wanting everyone I work with to live that kind of life.

 Now that I’m learning to lead appropriately, the people under me can manage their own departments with greater freedom.
-My job is to clear out obstacles and lead our team in the right direction, so that they have the space and capacity to manage their own departments.
-Then I get to elevate myself to do all the higher-value things that I love to do.
+My job is to clear obstacles and lead our team in the right direction, so managers have the space and capacity to run their own departments.
+Then, I get to elevate myself to do all the higher-value things that I love to do.

-When a manager comes to me with an issue, I don’t have the same knee-jerk reaction to solve it for them anymore.
+When a manager comes to me with a problem, I don’t have the same knee-jerk reaction to solve it for them anymore.
 I don’t have to take on that burden.
 Instead, I can empower them to solve the issue themselves.
-Then they’re free to do all the things in their department that they love to do.
+Then, they’re free to do all the things in their department that they love to do.

 Working with the Visionary

-Many Integrators at the Forum had a challenging relationship with their Visionaries.
-Managing ideas and goals from their Visionaries was difficult, creating a stumbling block that made it more difficult to go to work each day.
+Many Integrators at the IMF had a challenging relationship with their Visionaries.
+Managing ideas and goals from their Visionaries was difficult, creating a roadblock that made it more difficult to go to work each day.

-Having authentic, open conversations that build relationships and build trust—those are critical.
+Having authentic, open conversations with the intent to build relationships and build trust—those are critical.
 Integrators and Visionaries can really benefit from getting more help to do that.

-Integrators have a tendency to get beat up a little bit—they’re the executors.
-They just plow ahead without realizing the value they provide to everyone else.
+Integrators have a tendency to get beat up a little bit because they’re the task executors.
+They plow ahead without realizing the value they provide to everyone else.
 It’s kind of a thankless job.
 The Visionary gets credit for developing great ideas, but they wouldn’t be successful without the Integrator.